silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Testing-Results-With-Joulescope/README.md

 * Usage of display (for Rpi) and excess resistance in connections, with measuring-tool, does not affect end-results, as configuration's idle-values are used as contrast point.

+* Ten tests were performed for each scenario and averages per time steps calculated to normalize data.

 **About figures and their value ranges**

 Plot unit ranges are based on following knowledge: